Byzantine Empire: 867–1081: Macedonian and Doukas dynasties

 After Constantine VIII's death in 1028, his daughters, the empresses Zoe and Theodora, held the keys to power: four emperors (Romanos III, Michael IV, Michael V, and Constantine IX) ruled only because of their connection to Zoe, while Michael VI was selected by Theodora.
-This political instability, regular budget deficits, a series of expensive military failures, and other problems connected to over-extension led to substantial issues in the empire; its strategic focus moved from maintaining its hegemony to prioritising defence.
+Political instability, budget deficits, expensive military failures, and problems connected to over-extension strained imperial finances, legitimacy, and frontier defence; the empire's strategic focus moved from maintaining hegemony to prioritising defence.

 The empire soon came under sustained assault on three fronts, from the Seljuk Turks in the east, the Pecheneg nomads in the north, and the Normans in the west.
-The Byzantine army struggled to confront these enemies, who did not organise themselves as traditional states, and were thus untroubled by defeats in set-piece battles.
+The Byzantine army struggled to confront these enemies, whose raids, settlement patterns, and military organisation made them difficult to defeat through single set-piece battles.
 In 1071 Bari, the last remaining Byzantine settlement in Italy, was captured by the Normans, while the Seljuks won a decisive victory at the Battle of Manzikert, taking the emperor Romanos IV Diogenes prisoner.
-The latter event sparked a decade-long civil war, and as a result the Seljuks took possession of Anatolia up to the Sea of Marmara.
+Romanos's capture and the political struggle that followed helped trigger a decade of civil conflict, during which Turkish forces overran much of Anatolia up to the Sea of Marmara.

 1081–1204: Komnenos and Angelos dynasties

 One prominent general, Alexios I, usurped the throne in 1081.
-In contrast to the prior turmoil, the three reigns of Alexios, his son John II, and his grandson Manuel I lasted a century and restored the empire's regional authority for the final time.
+In contrast to the prior turmoil, the three reigns of Alexios, his son John II, and his grandson Manuel I lasted almost a century and restored the empire's regional authority for the final time.
 Alexios immediately faced the Normans under Robert Guiscard and repelled them through warfare and diplomacy.
-He then targeted the Pechenegs and decisively defeated them in 1091 with help from the Cumans, who were in turn defeated three years later.
+He then targeted the Pechenegs and decisively defeated them in 1091 with help from the Cumans; a separate Cuman incursion followed in 1094.
 Finally, looking to recover Asia Minor from the Seljuks, he approached Pope Urban II for help c.
 1095.
-He did not anticipate the scale of western Christendom's response—the First Crusade led to the recapture of western Anatolia, although Alexios and its leaders soon fell out.
+The scale and aims of western Christendom's response exceeded Byzantine expectations: the First Crusade helped restore parts of western Anatolia to Byzantine control, although Alexios and its leaders soon fell out.
 The rest of his reign was spent dealing with the Normans and Seljuks, establishing a new, loyal aristocracy to ensure stability, and carrying out fiscal and ecclesiastical reforms.